Barilla Logo

 Barilla Logo 1910

-In 1910, the company decided to expand the number of manufactured goods seriously.
-For example, it was then that the mass production of egg paste was launched.
-For the brand to be recognizable throughout Italy, it was decided to create a logo.
+In 1910, the company decided to seriously expand the number of manufactured goods.
+For example, it was then that the mass production of egg paste began.
+To make the brand recognizable throughout Italy, a logo was created.
 Its author was Ettore Vernizzi.
-The logo is made in the form of an emblem, reflecting the procedure for creating egg paste.
+The logo is an emblem that reflects the procedure for making egg paste.
 An apprentice of a noble baker holds a large egg from which the yolk flows into a kneader, where there is already flour.
-This image was used for marketing purposes by the company until the early 1930s.
-Below the image, you can see the verbal inscription “Marca Depositata.”
+The company used this image for marketing purposes until the early 1930s.
+Below the image is the verbal inscription “Marca Depositata.”
 However, the company name is missing.

 1918 – 1921